davnovak/SingleBench/README.md

 * applying projection (de-noising/dimension-reduction) and clustering to cytometry (and other single-cell) datasets,

-* benchmarking performance of these pipelines on various datasets,
+* benchmarking performance,

-* optimising parameters to boost performance of automated detection of cell states and cell types.
+* optimising parameters.

-Since there is little consensus regarding the best evaluation metrics for clustering quality assessment, `SingleBench` is built to provide a rapid overview of how each user-defined set-up performs on a representative dataset, including which cell populations are better or worse detected by it.
-Both supervised and unsupervised evaluation of clustering is reported.
+Since there is little consensus regarding the best quality measures for clustering, `SingleBench` gives runs a battery of tests and shows which cell populations are better or worse detected.

-`SingleBench` is easy to extend.
-It includes a toolbox to create wrappers for new projection and clustering algorithms rapidly.
+`SingleBench` is easy to extend with new projection and clustering tools.
-It makes use of auxialiary `HDF5` files to store intermediate results of evaluation while minimising memory requirements (and preventing loss of data due to interrupted evaluation).
+It uses `HDF5` files to store intermediate results while saving memory and preventing loss of data due to interruption.
-Repeated runs of clustering algorithms (for stability analysis) can be parallelised
+Repeated runs of clustering (for stability analysis) can be parallelised.

 ## Installation